social-protocols/quality-news/README.md

     U --> R
 ```

 It is not always the best submissions that get caught in this feedback loop.
-We discussed some of our earlier thoughts on this problem in our article on [Improving the Hacker News Ranking Algorithm](https://news.ycombinator.com/item?id=28391659).
+We discussed some of our earlier thoughts on this problem in our article on [Improving the Hacker News Ranking Algorithm](https://felx.me/2021/08/29/improving-the-hacker-news-ranking-algorithm.html).

-This is the current hacker news ranking formula:
+This is the current Hacker News ranking formula:

      rankingScore = pow(upvotes, 0.8) / pow(ageHours + 2, 1.8)

 The problem is that it only considers 1) **upvotes** and 2) **age**.
 It doesn't consider 3) **rank** or 4) **timing**.
-So a story that receives 100 upvotes at rank 1 is treated the same as one that receives 100 upvotes at rank 30.
+So a story that receives 100 upvotes at rank 1 is treated the same as one that receives 100 upvotes at rank 30, even though a story on rank 1 receives more attention.
 And upvotes received during peak hours are treated the same as upvotes received in the middle of the night.
+This makes upvotes an unreliable metric for ranking.

 Our goal is to provide a metric that can replace the raw upvote count in the HN Ranking formula, that vies upvotes received at high ranks and peak times less weight, eliminating the positive feedback loop.